v1st/movie-search/README.md

 Movie Search
 A personal website intended for API practice.
-Using http://www.omdbapi.com/ movie API.
+Using The Movie Database API.